Personal profile

 Key Research Interests

-My research focuses primarily on the literary essay in early-modern England and on the ways in which the literary form of the essay is shaped by material forms of reading and writing, intersecting with transformations in humanistic culture and the development of life-writing across the period.
-I am currently working on a project about the early-modern essay and its relationship to the 'draft', and I recently delivered a keynote paper on this topic at the conference 'Literary Form After Matter, 1500-1700', held in Oxford in June 2018.
+My primary research focuses on the development of the essay genre in early modern England, and on the ways in which the literary form of the essay is shaped by material forms of reading and writing, intersecting with transformations in humanistic culture and the development of life-writing across the period.
+Specifically, I am interested in the development of the early-modern essay form and its relationship to material and conceptual ideas of the ‘draft’, and I delivered a keynote lecture on this topic at the conference ‘Literary Form After Matter, 1500-1700’ at Oxford in 2018.
+I have a chapter based partly on this lecture in the forthcoming EUP edited collection emerging from this project (due to be published 2026).
+My interest in the early-modern English essay has also led me to work on the early English reception of the French essayist Montaigne, and to the broader area of early-modern life-writing and autobiography.

-I am also particularly interested in women as writers, readers, and patrons in the early-modern period, and am currently preparing an article on early-modern noblewomen as patrons of English essays, with a particular focus on Lucy Russell, Countess of Bedford, and her familial networks.
-I am also bringing together my interests in women's writing and life writing in an ongoing side project to edit a manuscript diary written by a woman called Mary Woodforde in the late 1680s and 1690s.
+I am also particularly interested in women as writers, readers, and patrons in the early-modern period, and have presented conference papers on early-modern noblewomen as patrons of English essays, with a particular focus on Lucy Russell, Countess of Bedford and her familial networks.
+I am bringing together my interests in women's writing and life writing in an ongoing side project to edit a manuscript diary written by Mary Woodforde (a member of the prolific family of diarists who include, most famously, Parson James Woodforde) in the late 1680s and 1690s.

 Administrative Posts